Frequently Asked Questions

 Number Portability

-Sending SMS to landline numbers is not supported in Japan.
-Attempts to send SMS to landline numbers will result in delivery failure with a 400 response error (code 21614).
-Messages will not appear in logs and accounts will not be charged for failed attempts.
+Attempts to send SMS to landline numbers will fail with a 400 response error (code 21614).
+Messages won't appear in logs, and you won't be charged for failed attempts.

 SMS communications in Japan are regulated by the Ministry of Internal Affairs and Communications (MIC) and the Personal Information Protection Commission (PPC).
-Businesses must comply with the Act on Regulation of Transmission of Specific Electronic Mail and the Personal Information Protection Act (PIPA).
-These regulations govern how companies can collect, use, and protect personal information, including phone numbers.
+You must comply with the Act on Regulation of Transmission of Specific Electronic Mail (Anti-Spam Act), the Act on the Protection of Personal Information (APPI, effective with April 2024 amendments), and the Act on Specified Commercial Transactions (ASCT).
+These regulations govern how you collect, use, and protect personal information, including phone numbers.

 Explicit Consent Requirements: